Linear to multi-linear algebra and systems using tensors: Multi-linear Tensor Systems

-The condition from \eqref{BIBODTC} implies that every element of the impulse response tensor must be absolutely integrable.
+\end{theorem} The condition from \eqref{BIBODTC} implies that every element of the impulse response tensor must be absolutely integrable.
 The proof of Theorem \ref{CTThBIBO} follows the same line of proof as of Theorem \ref{DTThBIBO}.
 Furthermore, a continuous system tensor with transfer function $\bar{\mathscr{H}}(\omega)$ is BIBO stable if all its components are BIBO stable.
 This implies that every pole of every entry of its transfer function has a real part less than 0.